danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 the MPC so interesting in how it was perceived.
 Lifeless, or even undead, like a zombie.
 The corpse moves, and in such marvellously different ways.

+Sampling as a radical act?
+Here then maybe the idea that there were possibilities presented to artists in the past (a very special brush) that for whatever reason have been insufficiently explored.
+Paradoxically taking on the role of the old hat at the same time.
+FM certainly is like that.
+Additive synthesis as well.
+These two examples can easily be thought through a purely technical perspective.
+Since both FM and additive synthesis offer an apparant abundance in the parameter space it becomes a problem of organsing efforts to explore them in powerful ways.
+We are left to our own devices here.
+We are not posing a threat to anyone noodling around inside of our belly buttons engaging with this work.
+On the other hand sampling isn't comparatively  as underplored from a technicall perspective.
+Might could be that there could be a case to make about how sampling could be underexplored from a referential and social perspective.
+This is largely due to how frought with legal concerns sampling became.
+There was, I think, a panic that spread quickly.
+A scrambling then ensued to safeguard intellectual property belong to large corporations.

 Oooh here's a great source:
 https://www.youtube.com/watch?v=R8t08zWBKyg